 This is available online for about $84.
 That may be low when compared to the $400 price tags seen on other models, but this is the most expensive on this list.
 This offers 1080p resolution by default, although there’s a 4K resolution available 15 fps.

 With 1080p, you can even get 60fps, which isn’t always available with $200 action cameras.
 Saturation and dynamic range are excellent too, and you have a wide angle lens to 173 degrees of viewing angle.
 You will have to familiarise yourself with the controls at first, but after a while, it should be much easier for you.

-What’s great with this camera is that while most affordable models can only accommodate 32 GB SD cards, this one can use 64 SD cards.
+What’s great with this Best Action Camera is that while most affordable models can only accommodate 32 GB SD cards, this one can use 64 SD cards.
 It also comes with a 2-inch LCD screen, and it has Wi-Fi built in.

-The camera itself is tiny, as it measures 2.5 x 1.54 x 2 inches.
+The Best Action Camera itself is tiny, as it measures 2.5 x 1.54 x 2 inches.
 It also just weighs in at 2 ounces.
 As is, it is splash-proof, but with the waterproof casing, you can submerge it underwater with no trouble.
 It also comes with many different types of mounts, and you can also use it with your GoPro accessories.